 A long day is usually too long.
 It's also hard.
 In The Long Day (2004), the title sculpture of Schreuders' latest exhibition, a woman lies on her back, dressed casually in a white vest and flower-patterned panties.
 At first glance it implies a yogic domesticity, just beyond the view of public scrutiny.
 But the woman's head is raised ever so slightly.
 Frozen at that moment, it suggests significant effort.
-The day is long in
+The day is long in enamel on jacaranda wood advance of itself.
+And it proposes a distinct relationship between inside and outside, not only in the sense of belonging to the social structures of personal relationships, families and communities, but also in the sense of what is welcome in the inner sanctum of the home and what remains (we think) distinctly outside of it in a greater unknown.
+It sets something of an existentialist tone that imposes itself on general readings of the exhibition.

-Left: Claudette Schreuders, Melancholy Boy, 2000, yellow wood Middle: Claudette Schreuders, Burnt by the Sun, 2000, enamel on jacaranda and avocado wood
+Left: Claudette Schreuders, Melancholy Boy: 2000, yellow wood Middle: Claudette Schreuders, Burnt by The Sun, 2000, enamel on jacaranda and avocado wood Right: Claudette Schreuders, Owner of